Prospective Student—Information Session & Campus Tour

 Select Saturdays will be open: February 17; March 3, 10, 17, 24, 31; April 7, 14, 21, 28

 N.U.in—Information Session & Campus Tour for Admitted Students Only

+If you are unable to attend your college’s Welcome Day this spring, please visit campus for a N.U.in Session + Tour.
 The N.U.in Session + Tour is specifically designed for those students who have been admitted to N.U.in.
 Staff members from the N.U.in office will provide a more in-depth understanding of the N.U.in experience and be available to answer questions.
 Students who have previously participated in N.U.in will also be available for conversation before and after the session to provide insight on their time abroad and transitioning to campus after their first semester.
 Following the presentation all students and families will be welcome to take a 1-hour tour of campus with the Husky Ambassador tour guides.

 Offered: March 20, 21, 22, 23, 27, 30; April 3, 6, 10, 13, 17, 20, 24, 27

 Learn more about Northeastern’s transfer application process, criteria for admission, and how transfer credit is evaluated.
 The program starts at the Visitor Center and includes a 45-minute information session followed by a one-hour tour of campus.

 Offered: February 16; March 16, 19; April 6; May 11